dnoguerol-goog/article-generator/README.md

         Your GCS service account
         `/events` URL path

-2. After service is created, click topic name on the triggers tab and then copy the topic name in the “Topic Details” screen.
+3. After service is created, click topic name on the triggers tab and then copy the topic name in the “Topic Details” screen.
 Be sure to remove the ``/projects/$PROJECT/topics`` prefix.

-3. Create the `analyze-article-text` service to Cloud Run:
+4. Create the `analyze-article-text` service to Cloud Run:

     **Deployment platform:** Cloud Run (fully managed), region _europe-west4_
     **Service name:** analyze-article-text
-    **Container image URL:** Your analyze-article-text container image (0.0.1 version)
+    **Container image URL:** `eu.gcr.io/$PROJECT/analyze-article-text:0.0.1`
     **Advanced Settings/General/Service account:** Your GCS service account
     **Advanced Settings/Variables:** Create PROJECT variable with a value of your GCP project
     **Advanced Settings/Variables:** Create TOPIC variable with a value that was copied from step 2.
     **Ingress:** Allow all traffic
     **Authentication:** Require authentication

-4. When the service is finished deploying, copy the URL that is generated for the service.
+5. When the service is finished deploying, copy the URL that is generated for the service.

-5. Post an article:
+6. Post an article:

         curl -v -H "Authorization: Bearer $(gcloud auth print-identity-token)" -d 'This is a test article.' $SERVICE_URL/publish

-6. Verify that the HTML file appears in the GCS bucket.
+7. Verify that the HTML file appears in the GCS bucket.

 ### TOPIC: Deploy analyze-article-text v2 to Cloud Run